-5/8/2024 Section 3.
-Whenever the Department of Public Works is about to construct or resurface any street or way, the Department will, before beginning the work, give reasonable notice, no less than 30 days, of such intention to other departments and corporations affected thereby and to all abutting owners.
-After such notice has been given no department, corporation, or person shall for a period of three years break up or disturb the surface of said street or way within the area so constructed or resurfaced except in the case of reasonable necessity as determined by Superintendent of Streets.
-In the event an excavation is permitted during the three-year moratorium, the contractor shall conduct the work and restoration as directed by the
+Section 3.
+Whenever the Superintendent of Streets is about to construct or make a major repair to any street or way, he shall, before beginning the work, give reasonable notice of such intention to other departments and corporations affected thereby and to all abutting owners.
+After such notice has been given no department, corporation, or person shall for a period of one year break up or disturb the surface of said street or way within the area so constructed or repaired except in the case of reasonable necessity.